Menu:

 J.A.Nekvasil - the last manufactory of Austrian Chess Pieces

-Sometime in the 80ies the placid Viennese chess community was rudely disturbed by the news that the business of Jan Anton Nekvasil in the outlying Ottakring district was about to close for good and was selling off all remaining stock at breakneck prices.
+Sometime in the 80ies the placid Viennese chess community was rudely disturbed by the news that the business of Jan Anton Nekvasil in the outlying Ottakring district was about to close for good - and was selling off all remaining stock at breakneck prices.
 A steady stream of old customers, chess fans, coffeehouse keepers and chess rats of all sorts started to trickle into the small shop set in the Outer Thaliastrasse and went about to deplete the thinly stocked shelves.
 I was not there in those days - what I heard is that the sales lasted very briefly - in two weeks it was all gone, who missed out on the bonanza could only rue his bad luck.
-Thus it came about that the last chess piece manufactury in Austria, with almost a hundred years of tradition, vanished from sight in a fortnight, leaving as traces only the numerous chess sets they had produced since the heydays of the 19th Century!
+Thus it came about that the last chess piece manufactory in Austria, with almost a hundred years of tradition, vanished from sight in a fortnight, leaving as traces only the numerous chess sets they had produced since the heydays of the 19th Century!

 The Nekvasil shop in Ottakring

-Traditionally Austrian - some people prefer to call them Old Vienna chessmen - chess pieces came with a folding board which housed the chessmen - or with chess tables with or without drawers for the pieces - and Nekvasil sold a large part of their chessmen with such folding boards.
+Traditionally Austrian chess pieces - some people prefer to call them Old Vienna chessmen - come with a folding board which housed the chessmen - or with chess tables with or without drawers for the pieces - and Nekvasil sold a large part of their chessmen with such folding boards.
 The mainstay was off course the turning of chess pieces in the traditonal Viennese/Austrian style, with pointed hats and three rings around the stem for the kings.
 Most of the chess sets were for home use, but Nekvasil also made club size sets with imposing 110 mm kings, and slightly smaller ones with king sizes of 96 mm or less for leisure use.
 These pieces were produced in a decreasing scale of sizes, down to miniatures with 66 mm kings, and were generally sold in the mentioned folding box /board with a horseneck clasp (later tip down clasps).

 "Coffeehouse" Chess Sets